 - All Traditional Hipped and Gabled Roofs are required to have a minimum 24° pitch. - Overhanging eaves are required to a portion of the front elevation. - Skillion Roofs are required to have a minimum pitch of 10° with a maximum pitch of 15°.
-In all cases Skillion Roofs must have a minimum of 300mm overhang to all sides. - Any Flat Roofs are to be hidden from Public View (Primary/Secondary Streets or from any Public space) with Parapet walls or similar. - L Curved roofs are not permitted. (minor attached roofs may be permitted)
+In all cases Skillion Roofs must have a minimum of 300mm over-hang to all sides.

+- Any Flat Roofs are to be hidden from Public View (Primary/Secondary Streetsor from any Public area) with Parapet walls or similar. - Curved roofs are not permitted. (minor attached roofs may be permitted)